cshekhar1337/project_movie_database/README.md

 # project_movie_database

+This python program generates a webpage which list most popular movies.
+Each movie has its own thumbnail which contains the movie poster.
+If you click the movie thumbnail.
+A popout opens up that has the movie trailer.

 ## Steps for installation and running
 #### Software pre-requirements: python 2.7 and  git
 1. Go to the desired folder where you want to copy this project